 Both lines must require a particular laterality modifier, and the service should be proven by medical necessity as per the state local coverage determination.

-It is more convenient and appropriate to use different ICD 10 CM codes for the right side and left side of the body in a single claim instead of a combination code presenting both sides of the body.
+It is more convenient and appropriate to use different ICD 10 CM codes for the right and left sides of the body in a single claim instead of a combination code presenting both sides of the body.

 And literally, it is a usual reason for denial of Evaluation and Management on the same day of the 20610 CPT code procedure.

-The MUE adjudication indicator for CPT code 20610 is three, which means the services can be billed more than two times a day for the right reasons.
+The MUE adjudication indicator for CPT code 20610 is three, meaning the services can be billed more than twice daily for the right reasons.

 And most importantly, it should be supported with medical documentation.